Statistical Discrimination in Ratings-Guided Markets: Abstract

 \section{Abstract}

-We study statistical discrimination of individuals based on payoff-irrelevant social identities in markets where ratings/recommendations facilitate social learning among users.
-Despite the potential promise and guarantee for the ratings/recommendation algorithms to be fair and free of human bias and prejudice, we identify possible vulnerability of the ratings-based social learning to discriminatory inferences on social groups.
-In our model, users' equilibrium attention decision may lead data to be sampled differentially across different groups so that differential inferences on individuals may emerge based on their group identities.
-We explore policy implications in terms of regulating trading relationships as well as algorithm design [to be added]. \\
+We study statistical discrimination of individuals based on payoff-irrelevant social identities in markets that utilize ratings and recommendations for social learning.
+Even though rating/recommendation algorithms can be designed to be fair and unbiased, ratings-based social learning can still lead to discriminatory outcomes.
+Our model demonstrates how users' attention choices can result in asymmetric data sampling across social groups, leading to discriminatory inferences and potential discrimination based on group identities.